azoghby/EduBeyond-AI-AP-PhysicsC-Tutor/docs/ai-tool-comparison.md

 ### Khanmigo Response:

+### Socratic Response:

 ---

 ## Electricity & Magnetism Question

 **Question (Source: AP Course and Exam Description):**
-A cylindrical wire segment with length 0.25 m and diameter 3.0 1× 0 m−3
-dissipates energy at a rate of 6.0 1× 0 W−4 when a current of 0.50 A is in the wire segment.
+A cylindrical wire segment with length 0.25 m and diameter 3.0 × 10^−3 m dissipates energy at a rate of 6.0 × 10^−4 W when a current of 0.50 A is in the wire segment.
 Which of the following is approximately equal to the resistivity of the wire?
-(A) 6.8 1× Ω 0 m −8 ⋅
+(A) 6.8 × 10^-8 Ω⋅m
-(B) 9.0 1× Ω 0 m −5 ⋅
+(B) 9.0 × 10^-5 Ω⋅m
-(C) 7.5 1× Ω 0 m −3 ⋅
+(C) 7.5 × 10^-3 Ω⋅m
 (D) 840 Ω⋅m

 **Correct Answer:**